Larnaca, Cyprus » City Info » Travel Tips last update: 04.08.2008 (5 months ago)

-The gateway of the Cyprus - Larnaca is well connected with major cities in Europe.
-As Larnaca is a popular tourist spot, plenty of experienced tourist companies arrange efficiently run tours in modern means of transport with multilingual guides.
+Larnaca is well connected with many major cities in Europe.
+Because of its near perfect geographical location, Larnaca is a popular tourist spot where plenty of experienced tourist companies efficiently arrange tours for travellers.

 Air:

-Larnaca has Larnaca International Airport (LCA), which is the larger of the country's two commercial airports.
-This main international gateway of Cyprus is located 6 km to the west of the city center.
-Taxis are available at the airport.
-It takes 15 minutes to reach city centre by taxis.
+The Larnaca International Airport (LCA) is the larger of the country's two commercial airports.
+This main international gateway of Cyprus is officially located 6km to the west of the city centre.
+The airport has a number of arrival and departure flights to and from many parts of the world.
+The airport offers a wide range of services from airport transfer to baggage storage for the travellers.
+It takes 15 minutes to reach the city centre by taxi.
 One can also find scheduled city buses at the airport.
-There are shared taxis (dolmus) are available which connect Larnaca to Nicosia and Limassol.
+There are shared taxis (dolmus) available which connect Larnaca to Nicosia and Limassol as well.

 Larnaca, Cyprus is served by many of airline companies.